AherRahul/portfolio-v1/content/articles/rate-limiting.md

 Rate limiting is a technique to limit network traffic to prevent users from exhausting system resources.
 Rate limiting makes it harder for malicious actors to overburden the system and cause attacks like _Denial of Service (DoS)_.
 This involves attackers flooding a target system with requests and consuming too much network capacity, storage, and memory.

-APIs that use rate limiting can throttle or temporarily block any client that tries to make too many API calls.
+API that use rate limiting can throttle or temporarily block any client that tries to make too many API calls.
 It might slow down a throttled user’s requests for a specified time or deny them altogether.
 Rate limiting ensures that legitimate requests can reach the system and access information without impacting the overall application’s performance.

 This is part of a series of articles about _website security_.